OutSystems/docs-howtos/src/devops/migrate-to-firebase-plugins/intro.md

 ![sample app](images/migrate-to-firebase-sample-app.png)

-## Example of migrating a logging event with Analytics Plugin
+## Example of migrating a logging event with the Analytics Plugin

 If you are using the **LogEvent** of the unsupported plugin, follow these steps to migrate to the supported Analytics plugin.
 You can log events anywhere inside a logic flow.
 To log an event, drag the **LogEvent** action provided by the Analytics Plugin to the logic inside of the part of the app where you want to create a log event.